top of page

 • Inefficient use of space (Learning level options take up the most space even though they largely would only need to be interacted with once)

-• Visual emphasis on general navigation options (dark gray bar) compete with microsite navigation, creating confusion (trends of users interacting with the dark gray bar expecting content to be related to the microsite topic)
+• Visual competition of general navigation options (dark gray bar) and microsite navigation, creating confusion (trends of users interacting with the dark gray bar expecting content to be related to the microsite topic)

 • Accessibility issues with atomic components used in the navigation (tabbing order, appropriate use of components, etc.)